Weak localization and antilocalization corrections to nonlinear transport: a semiclassical Boltzmann treatment: Theoretical results for a minimal model

-To study how $\sigma_{\lambda \mu}$ and $\tilde{\sigma}_{\lambda \mu \nu}$ depend on density, it is instructive to consider $\tilde{\sigma}_{\lambda \mu \nu}/\sigma^2_{\lambda \mu}$ as a function of $\alpha(0)$ as for $\alpha(0)=0$ this ratio is independent of the scattering time.
-The density dependence of $\alpha(0)$ can be estimated from Eq. \eqref{alpha_eq}, see SI.
-In Fig. \ref{fig1}d,e we show the estimated density dependence of linear and nonlinear conductivities for the case of weak localization (blue curves) and antilocalization (orange curves).
+see Appendix \ref{app:estimation} for details.
+In Fig. \ref{fig1}d,e we show the estimated density dependence of linear and nonlinear conductivities for the case of weak localization (blue curves) and antilocalization (orange curves) for our "spinless" model.
 The unphysical divergence of linear conductivity at low density is again due to $|\alpha(0)| = \frac{1}{\tau}$.
 Note, however, that in panel e) the sign change of nonlinear conductivity at low density occurs way before the unphysical parameter range is reached.